trust-ethos/ethos-discord/README.md

 deno run --allow-net test.ts
 ```

-This will simulate Discord interactions for both Twitter and Discord handle lookups.
+This will simulate Discord interactions for both commands.